 New Scientist is the British equivalent of Science News, and it too makes available comprehensible and credible full text articles that can help you find a topic, learn more about popular and current subjects, and keep up with news in science.
 NOTE: New Scientist locks a large proportion of its articles behind a paywall.
 You can read all articles through GSU's own subscription at Elsevier.

 The New York Times has a science section which offers authoritative and readable articles on the latest news in science.
 The Times is a great source for overviews of science and technology current events and a great place to look for potential research topics.
 NOTE: The New York Times limits the public to only five(5) articles a month on its web site.
-You can read unlimited Times'. articles by Accessing the New York Times with Nexis Uni.
+You can read unlimited Times'. articles by Accessing the New York Times via ProQuest.

-There are a few web sites that offer free, full text, scholarly, science journal articles.
+GSU Library's databases are a gateway to a host of free, full text, scholarly, science journal articles, thanks to the library's esubscriptions.
 You can learn about them on the Databases page of this guide.

 To find more great science web sites, try the Great Web Sites' science and technology section.